klahrich/chiefhustler/content/posts/update-october-2021.md

 I used to dream of having one million dollars.
 Then I imagined, if only I could make it to two millions, that would give me a shot at freedom.
 Meanwhile, winners who have identifed the same bets as me but swung much harder at them are already out of the prison and enjoying life in a sunny place.

 The exact amount isn't important.
-What I want is freedom, and by that meaning being free to do whatever I want with my time.
+What I want is freedom, and by that I mean being free to do whatever I want with my time.
 What's important is to spend quality time with my own children.
 I am a father now and expecting a 3rd child, and I want to break to losing streak.
 I want my children to be born and grow up in a winning environment.

 _To my dad: I love you.
 You were the best dad anyone could have ever hoped for, and for that, I am proud of you.
 Thank you for everything._